Brian-Magnuson/nico/docs/design/overloading.md

 We try to solve these problems by introducing two new nodes:
 - A symbol node called `OverloadGroup`, which represents a collection of function overloads.
-- A type node called `DynamicFunction`, which represents a function type that could refer to multiple overloads.
+- A type node called `OverloadedFn`, which represents a function type that could refer to multiple overloads.

 An `OverloadGroup` is a special kind of field entry in a symbol table.
 Normally, when we look up a name in a symbol table, we get back a single field entry.
 If we look up the name of an overloaded function, we get back an `OverloadGroup` entry instead.
 This entry contains a list of all overloads for that function name.

-The type object for an `OverloadGroup` is always an instance of `DynamicFunction`.
+The type object for an `OverloadGroup` is always an instance of `OverloadedFn`.
-A `DynamicFunction` is a special type that indicates the expression is callable, but does not specify *how* it is callable.
+An `OverloadedFn` is a special type that indicates the expression is callable, but does not specify *how* it is callable.
 It contains a pointer back to the overload group it represents.
 We call it "dynamic" because the exact function type is resolved later when the expression is called with arguments.
 This still happens at compile-time.

 The reason we have this separate type is to allow cases like this:
 ```